JEPSEN

 Temporal

-These anomalies involve the temporal order of events, either on a single process or across multiple processes.
+These phenomena involve the temporal order of events, either on a single process or across multiple processes.

 PhenomenonA.K.A.